electricimp/AWSCloudWatchLogs/README.md

 # AWSCloudWatchLogs #

 You can use [AWS CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/Welcome.html) to monitor and store your log files from Amazon Elastic Compute Cloud (EC2) instances, AWS CloudTrail, and other sources.
 You can then retrieve the associated log data from CloudWatch Logs.
-This class can be used to perform Cloud Watch log actions via an Electric Imp.
+This class can be used to perform CloudWatch log actions via an Electric Imp.

 **Note** The AWSCloudWatchLogs library uses [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) for all requests.
 Therefor the AWSRequestV4 library must also be included in your agent code.